tevaughan/region-fill-dirichlet/README.md

 ![gray-filled.png](test/gray-filled.png)
 ![gray-filled-zoom-eq.png](test/gray-filled-zoom-eq.png)

-## Idea for Yet More Speed in Future Version
+## Ideas for Yet More Speed in Future Version

+### Bilinear Interpolation Over Squares

 In a large, filled region, the pixel-values are very smoothly distributed across space in the